DanePete/ai_automatic_update/README.md

-# AI Automatic Update
+# AI Upgrade Assistant

-A Drupal module that uses OpenAI to analyze and automatically update your Drupal codebase.
+A Drupal module that leverages artificial intelligence to revolutionize the Drupal upgrade process, making updates and upgrades seamless across both minor and major versions.

+## Status

+This module is currently in active development.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for detailed information about the development roadmap and architecture.

-## Features
+### Current Features

-- OpenAI-powered code analysis
-- Automatic detection of deprecated code
+- Basic help and theme hook integration
-- Batch processing for large codebases
+- Foundation for AI-driven analysis
-- Real-time progress tracking
-- Detailed HTML/PDF reports
-- Automatic patch generation
-- Code diff viewer
-- Configurable file filters
+- Initial dashboard structure
+- Basic reporting capabilities

+### Coming in 1.0
+- AI-Driven Automation
+- Enhanced User Experience
+- Chat Analyzer System
+- Comprehensive Safety and Recovery Features

 ## Requirements